mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 ### State access

 - The state direct access is not considered part of the public API anymore.
 We only guarantee that the selectors continue to work between minor releases.
-  We advise you to avoid accessing directly a state sub-key and to use selectors or `apiRef` methods whenever possible.
+  We advise you to avoid accessing directly a state sub-key, instead use the available selectors or `apiRef` methods whenever possible.
   You can replace the following state access by there matching selectors:

   | Direct state access     | Selector                           |